-Maximum Application Fee: None.
-The Alaska Uniform Residential Landlord and Tenant Act does not contain any statutes that limit the amount of money a landlord can charge for filing a rental application.
+Maximum Application Fee: Not specified.
+The Alaska Uniform Residential Landlord and Tenant Act does not include statutes limiting the amount a landlord can charge for processing a rental application

-Security Deposits (AS 34.03.070): In standard circumstances, landlords can charge up to two (2) months’ rent.
-In situations where the monthly rent is more than $2,000, the landlord can require the tenant to pay more than two (2) months as a security deposit.
+Security Deposits (§ 34.03.070(a)): Under ordinary circumstances, landlords can request up to two (2) months’ rent as a security deposit.
+However, if the monthly rent exceeds $2,000, landlords may require tenants to pay more than two (2) months’ rent as a security deposit.

-- Contact details (name(s), phone number(s), email, DOB, SSN, and driver’s license number)
+- Contact information (name(s), phone number(s), email, birth date, social security number, and driver’s license number)

-- Source (how the tenant learned of the rental)
+- Source (how the tenant became aware of the rental property)